 How to Prevent Loose Skin When Losing Weight?

-Loose skin is often one of the biggest reasons why people are scared of losing weight.
+Loose skin from fasting is often one of the biggest reasons why people are scared of losing weight.
 Luckily, there are steps you can take to prevent loose skin through your diet and workout routine.
 Here is how you can prevent loose skin as a result of weight loss:

 - Take it slow - Rapid weight loss will almost always lead to loose skin.
 On top of that, crash diets and rapid weight loss also leads to a quick burnout time.
 It is recommended that you only lose one to two pounds a week and four to eight pounds per month